Tumor Infiltrating Lymphocytes and High-Dose Aldesleukin with or without Autologous Dendritic Cells in Treating Patients with Metastatic Melanoma

 - Has had prior systemic cancer cytotoxic chemotherapy within the past four weeks at the time of the start of the lymphodepletion regimen

-- Has had prior B-RAF or mitogen-activated protein kinase kinase (MEK) targeted therapy within 7 days prior to the start of lymphodepletion regimen (Cohort A and Cohort B)
+- Has had prior B-RAF or mitogen-activated protein kinase kinase (MEK) targeted therapy within 7 days prior to the start of lymphodepletion regimen (Cohort A and Cohort B and Cohort E)

 - Is not receiving B-RAF treatment (Cohort C) (Turnstile II - Chemotherapy/Cell Infusion Exclusion Criteria)

 - Achieves PR or CR in response to B-RAF treatment (Cohort C)

 - Women who are pregnant or nursing will be excluded because of the potentially dangerous effects of the preparative chemotherapy on the fetus (Turnstile II - Chemotherapy/Cell Infusion Exclusion Criteria)

 - Any active systemic infections requiring intravenous antibiotics, coagulation disorders or other major medical illnesses of the cardiovascular, respiratory or immune system, such as abnormal stress test and/or abnormal PFT; PI or designee shall make the final determination regarding appropriateness of enrollment (Turnstile II - Chemotherapy/Cell Infusion Exclusion Criteria)

 - Patients who are solid organ transplant recipients

 - Patients with prior bone marrow or stem cell transplantation

 - Patients with active autoimmune condition requiring chronic immunosuppression beyond physiologic dosing